Welcome to my article about what is website hosting.

 Cloud hosting is obviously the better option than a regular shared hosting package because of its reliability, security, and the ability to handle obscene amounts of traffic but it does come with an extra price tag because of the added benefits.

-With that being said, it still doesn’t matter, shared hosting is a great starting point and will cover all your needs when your just getting started.
+With that being said, it still doesn’t matter, shared hosting is a great starting point and will cover all your needs when you’re just getting started.

 When you need it, or have the extra money, then upgrade your package.
 Upgrading is easy through many of the trusted website hosting companies, just dial up their support number and let them know you need to upgrade and they will help you out.